tomz/assets/blogs/big_data_on_small_budget.md

 ### DIY using servers built with off-the-shelf components

 If you are up to building everything yourself, this will be the lowest cost option.
-Here's the the currently pricing for components and total cost for a mid-to-high end single server (more or less equivalent to EC2 m2.4xlarge, with faster CPU, much more disk space including fast SSD, but less memory):
+Here's the current pricing for components and total cost for a mid-to-high end single server (more or less equivalent to EC2 m2.4xlarge, with faster CPU, much more disk space including fast SSD, but less memory):

 <table border="0.5">
 <thead>